 21. Assertion (A): In a logistic population model, the per capita growth rate decreases as population size increases.

-Reason (R): The logistic model’s growth rate reduces the effective growth rate as population approaches the carrying capacity
+Reason (R): The logistic model’s growth rate reduces the effective growth rate as the population approaches the carrying capacity

 A) A is true, R is true, and R correctly explains A.